nodrogluap/tamor/README.md

 This can take a few hours depending on your Internet connection speed, and requires at least 40GB of RAM to generate matched-pseudonormal FASTQ files from the cancer sample FASTQ files.

 # Running Tamor

+*NOTA BENE!!!
+The first time you run Tamor, it will download (~22GB) the cancer annotation databases that [CPSR](https://github.com/sigven/cpsr) and PCGR rely on for annotating your discovered sequence variants, by automatically running the ``workflow/scripts/download_resources.py`` script.
+This will likely take several hours.
+If you interrupt that process, you will need to run that script manually.*

 Once either the test data or your own (see [Configuration section below](#configuration)) is ready, you can run Snakemake to generate the
 [BAM](https://en.wikipedia.org/wiki/Binary_Alignment_Map) files,